William Grimes (former slave): Purchasing of Freedom in Litchfield

 Grimes became a known figure in Litchfield and New Haven, Connecticut while living there.
-Through his multiple jobs of barbering, furniture trading and errand running for students he was able to network with students, faculty and politicians in the communities.
-It was this connecting with members in each community that caused Grimes' recent master to learn where Grimes was located.
-Feeling that the community of Litchfield was smaller and the political landscape would be more in his favor if his recent master came looking for him, Grimes moved to Litchfield.
+Through his multiple jobs of barbering, furniture trading, and errand running for students, he was able to network with students, faculty, and politicians in the communities.
+This connection with members of each community caused Grimes' recent enslaver to learn where Grimes was.
+Feeling that the community of Litchfield was smaller and the political landscape would be more in his favor if his recent enslaver came looking for him, Grimes moved to Litchfield.

-In 1823, Francis Harvey Welman, Grimes' last slave owner tracked him down and demanded Grimes must pay for his freedom with "my house and land, all I had," or else face arrest and re-enslavement.
-The following year, in April of 1824, Grimes officially purchased his freedom for 500 dollars.
-Grimes had to mortgage his property and take on debt in order to pay for his freedom.
-However, the people who he was connected and friends with in Litchfield were able to help him with his negotiation of price for his freedom.
-Grimes had no choice but to pay, and wrote his memoir in hopes of recovering his finances.
-Grimes fled New Haven to live in Litchfield, Connecticut due to his former master tracking him down.
+In 1823, Francis Harvey Welman, Grimes' last enslaver, tracked him down and demanded Grimes must pay for his freedom with "my house and land, all I had," or else face arrest and re-enslavement.
+The following year, in April 1824, Grimes officially purchased his freedom for 500 dollars.
+Grimes had to mortgage his property and take on debt to pay for his freedom.
+However, the people with whom he was connected and friends in Litchfield were able to help him with his negotiation of the price for his freedom.
+Grimes had no choice but to pay and wrote his memoir in hopes of recovering his finances.
+Grimes fled New Haven to live in Litchfield, Connecticut due to his former enslaver tracking him down.

 Family

 A great-great-great-granddaughter of Grimes, Regina Mason, was an editor of the 2008 edition of Grimes' book.
 Mason talked about her ancestor's life in an interview with Terry Gross on the Fresh Air radio program on January 18, 2016.
-A 2017 film by Sean Durant entitled Gina's Journey: The Search for William Grimes documents her experiences of tracking down information about Grimes over a fifteen-year period.
+A 2017 film by Sean Durant entitled Gina's Journey: The Search for William Grimes documents her experiences tracking down information about Grimes over fifteen years.
 It includes reenactments of scenes from both Mason's and Grimes's lives with narration by Keith David.